daattali/beautiful-jekyll/_drafts/vcsa-update-with-iis-repository-fix-download-failed-error.md

 Go to the IIS server and extract the 2 folders from the zip file in the folder served by the web server.
 Something like "c:\\inetpub\\wwwroot\\vc-update-repo".
 Though as long as it's accessible in http you can put it wherever, I personally leave it in the UMDS_Store folder for simplicity's sake.

+Then I typed the path in the custom repository field in the vCenter VAMI interface.

+Though once I went ahead and checked for updates I would get an error "Download Failed"

 [https://stackoverflow.com/questions/18625362/allowing-plus-character-in-path-in-asp-net-and-iis7-5](https://stackoverflow.com/questions/18625362/allowing-plus-character-in-path-in-asp-net-and-iis7-5 "https://stackoverflow.com/questions/18625362/allowing-plus-character-in-path-in-asp-net-and-iis7-5")